jorgen-17/webgl-renderer/futureFeature.md

 2. Documentation for engine
 3. Colors
 4. Shape preview: so users can see what they are doawring as they are drawing it
+5. add icons for UI menu of drawing app to make it